Board of Trustees

 As is the case with the Boards of all non-profit educational institutions, WISR’s Board of Trustees holds final decision-making authority regarding all policies and actions at WISR.
 Throughout WISR’s history, we have been fortunate to have had Board members who deeply understand and appreciate WISR’s mission.
 Board members provide ongoing informal advice and collegial support to WISR’s President, faculty and students, especially regarding issues of institutional development and planning, educational improvement, and the formation of new policies and procedures (financial, administrative and educational).
 They take formal action on needed policies and substantive institutional changes, as well as make decisions on special matters that call for important and definitive attention.
 They take such actions and make such decisions, after carefully considering input from those at WISR who are most involved in the day to day workings of WISR.

 WISR has also had the good fortune to have had great continuity in Board membership–some members of the Board have served for over 20 years, and most all Board members serve for at least 10 years.
-The Board gets the benefit of varied perspectives on the Board–in terms of gender, culture, professional background and types of involvement at WISR.
+The Board gets the benefit of varied perspectives on the Board–in terms of gender, culture and ethnicity, professional background and types of involvement at WISR.
 The Board Chair and the Board Treasurer have each served on the Board for over 20 years.
-Two long-time volunteer core faculty members serve on the Board, thus ensuring strong input from WISR’s faculty, but without a personal financial interest.
+The Treasurer has extensive CEO experience at Bay Area nonprofits and has an MBA from Harvard.
+One long-time volunteer core faculty member serves on the Board, thus ensuring strong input from WISR’s faculty, but without a personal financial interest.
+Two members of the Board are WISR alumni, one of whom is a tenured professor at a regionally accredited university.
+Another member of the Board is a current student who is also a widely recognized and respected professional and community leader, having served as President of 100 Black Men on more than one occasion.
+Two other members of the Board bring relevant professional and community perspectives and have served on the Board for about 10 years each.
 WISR’s President and co-founder has also been on the Board for over 20 years.
-One member of the Board is a graduate of WISR’s Bachelor’s program and is almost finished with her Master’s degree at WISR.
-Another member of the Board is a current student who is also a widely recognized and respected professional and community leader.
-Two other members of the Board bring other broad community perspectives and have served on the Board for about 10 years each.